manasmbellani/gogetassetinfo/README.md

 * WhoIs - Provide Whois info on domain/IP
 * Phishtank - Determine if domain name is a phish
 * URLscan.io - Run the URLScan.io to scan domain
+* Threatminer - Returns reputation info about domain or IP address

 ## Usage